MareStare/twai/src/prerequisites/software.md

 Even though ZoinksNoob is more of a furry-focused model, it's been gaining popularity among the MLP community.
 The image at the top of the ["Welcome"](../welcome) page was generated with this model.

+You can find this model's community and author at [Furry Diffusion Discord](https://discord.gg/J5cZSemqcn).

 ### Installing

 In StabilityMatrix click on "Model Browser".
 Click on "Show NSFW Content" because both Pony Diffusion and ZoinksNoob can generate NSFW images.
 Then, search for "Zoinks":